 - Green Spaces – At the heart of Burtree Garden Village is green spaces, with a vast amount of green space provided on site for health, social and ecological benefits.

-In line with Darlington Borough Council’s policy requirements, at least 20% of the homes delivered on site will be affordable housing.
+To ensure that the Garden Village provides homes to meet the needs of all Darlington residents 20% of the homes delivered on site will be affordable housing.
 There will be a wide range of tenures available including:

 - Affordable Rented